Trioxis/fossilize-aws-ebs/README.md

 npm run _lint
 ```

-You can set tests to automatically with
+You can set tests to run automatically with
 ```
 npm run watch
 ```